 Recognizing the People, Groups and Businesses who make a difference in Santa Cruz County through volunteerism.

-We invite you to share your extraordinary stories of those who have chosen to make their moments matter and transform our community through volunteerism.
+We asked and you answered with extraordinary stories of those who have chosen to make their moments matter and transform our community through volunteerism.

 Who Do We Recognize?

-The Volunteer Center of Santa Cruz County, in partnership with the Good Times and Lucid Sound and Picture honors all nominees in these categories:
+The Volunteer Center of Santa Cruz County, in partnership with the Good Times, Santa Cruz County Bank and Lucid Sound and Picture, honors all nominees in these categories:

 - An Individual for their unpaid, volunteer efforts that make Santa Cruz County a better place.